Join the Marine Corps League and see how your life continues as a Marine!

 Detachment Meetings

-Social Gathering meet every Wednesday Black Rifle Coffee Temple 10-12 and every Sunday Black Rifle Killeen.
+Social Gathering meet every Wednesday Black Rifle Coffee Temple 10-12 and 3rd Sunday of month Black Rifle Harker Heights.

 Monthly General meeting 3rd Tuesdays @VFW 3892 Harker Heights at 1830 for dinner and 1900 for meeting.